Ceddddddd/horse_api/README.md

    ```bash
    python -m venv venv
    ```
-   Select python as the working environment
+   A popup at the bottom right will show and click Yes or Select python as the working environment

 3. **Activate Environment**: